CanonicalLtd/maas-docs/en/api.md

 vcenter\_datacenter

-:   VMware vCenter datacenter..
-VMware vCenter datacenter which is
+:   VMware vCenter datacenter.
+VMware vCenter datacenter which is passed
-    passed to a deployed VMware ESXi host.
+    to a deployed VMware ESXi host.

 vcenter\_password

-:   VMware vCenter password..
+:   VMware vCenter password.
 VMware vCenter server password which is
     passed to a deployed VMware ESXi host.

 vcenter\_server

-:   VMware vCenter server FQDN or IP address..
-VMware vCenter server
+:   VMware vCenter server FQDN or IP address.
+VMware vCenter server FQDN
-    FQDN or IP address which is passed to a deployed VMware ESXi host.
+    or IP address which is passed to a deployed VMware ESXi host.

 vcenter\_username

-:   VMware vCenter username..
+:   VMware vCenter username.
 VMware vCenter server username which is
     passed to a deployed VMware ESXi host.

 windows\_kms\_host